 Adjacent to Singapore Zoo, this is (yes you’ve guessed it) a river themed wildlife park.
 It is part of Singapore’s ‘Big 4’, aka the Singapore Zoo, Jurong Bird Park and Night Safari, all run by Wildlife Reserves Singapore.
-Of the four, it’s actually my favourite as it’s easily manageable in half a day, River Quest is great fun and you get to see the pandas.
+Of the four, it’s actually my favourite.
+The Park is easily manageable in half a day, the ride River Quest is great fun and you get to see the pandas.

 Planning Your Trip

 The Park is open every day of the year.
 Entry is time-based, so you must purchase online and select your entry time before you visit.
-Visits are limited to five guests per group.
-Singapore residents can currently enjoy 20% off admission.
 When booking your ticket, if you have kids tall enough (above 1.06m), book the Amazon River Quest add on.
 Definitely the best part of the park for my kids!

 The Park is open 10am to 7pm with last entry at 6pm.
 You may want to plan your ticket time around the shows (see below).
 Typically morning time the animals are most active.